-After more than 90 years of advocacy for individuals, Bridges for the Deaf and Hard of Hearing has turned its attention to systems change advocacy, powerful, community-led work that seeks to create change for our entire community by removing systemic barriers and creating the opportunity to build new systems that are more just and inclusive.
+After more than 90 years of advocacy for individuals, in 2017, Bridges for the Deaf and Hard of Hearing turned its attention to systems change advocacy, powerful, community-led work that seeks to create change for our entire community by removing systemic barriers and creating the opportunity to build new systems that are more just and inclusive.
 The vibrant Deaf and hard of hearing community identifies the systemic barriers, and we invite stakeholders from all perspectives and levels of involvement to Town Hall meetings were our role, as an agency, is to facilitate open, respectful, and meaningful dialogue that enriches us, informs, and moves us forward.
 From these Town Halls, we identify potential solutions or strategies, from educational efforts to policy work to legislation, and then create the groundwork to achieve the vision we desire.
 To date, we have hosted Town Halls on Law Enforcement, Public Transportation, and Deaf Education.
 We are currently planning Town Halls on Mental Health Access and Prisons/Criminal Justice.

 On July 12, 2019, during Game Day we celebrated our Legislative Heroes--state representatives and senators who were the prime sponsors of the #WordsMatter and #DeafDriverSafety bills that became laws.
 Pictured with some of our lovely community members, from left to right, are Rep. William Lamberth, Sen. Ferrell Haile, and Rep. Jason Powell.
 We are grateful for their support and hard work!